NotYourRootUser/diploma-dev/README.md

 ## Project Highlights

 **Mission 1 - Ransomware Simulation Page**
-A creative HTML and CSS project built with a cybersecurity theme.
+An HTML and CSS project built with a cybersecurity theme.
 I used animations, red and black colors, and layout effects to make it look like a fake ransomware warning.
 [View the live site](https://lolipop316.github.io/ransomware-simulation-ui/)